High on Hampi

 Hemakuta monuments

-Jain temples dedicated to Lord Shiva with pyramid shaped roofs.
+Jain temples dedicated to Shiva.
+Pyramid roofs.

 Krishna Temple and Complex